sipsorcery-org/sipsorcery/examples/GeminiExamples/GetStartedSIP/README.md

 dotnet run
 ```

-All four environment variables are required — the app exits with an error if any is missing.
+All four settings are required — the app exits with an error if any is missing.
-**Do not hardcode the password (or API key) in source** — always pass them via environment
+**Do not hardcode the password (or API key) in source** — always supply them via user secrets or
-variables, and don't commit them.
+environment variables, and don't commit them.

 ## Limitations